 Rise in abortions ‘linked to cost of living and lack of access to contraception’

-The number of procedures in 2022 was the highest since the Abortion Act came into effect in 1968 and an increase of 17% since 2021.
+The number of procedures in 2022 was the highest since the Abortion Act came in and an increase of 17% since 2021.

 The number of abortions for women living in England and Wales is at a record level, having risen by almost a fifth in a year.